ibm-cloud-architecture/denim-compute/book/docs/showtime/run-solution.md

 ![](images/micro-config-rhocp13.png)

-- In the `Logs` you can now verify that the microservice is up and ready to accept requests.
+- In the `Logs` you can now verify that the micro-service is up and ready to accept requests.

 ![](images/micro-config-rhocp14.png)